TheWebWeWeave/Blog/site/content/post/Master-Only-in-Production-an-Improvement.md

 ---
-title: 'Master Only in Production, an Improvement'
+title: 'Master Only in Production (an Improvement)'
 date: 2017-07-05 07:15:07
 tags: ["DevOps", "ALM"]
 categories: ["technology"]